BRebischke/ResolveIT/README.md

 # 2. Run the Node.js Server

-Once you’ve set up your app.js file, you need to run the server to handle requests from the frontend and interact with the database.
+Once you’ve extracted the zip file, you need to run the server to handle requests from the frontend and interact with the database.

-In your terminal, navigate to the folder where you created the app.js file, and run:
+In your terminal/command prompt, navigate to the folder where your app.js file is located, and run:

 `node app.js`